 I have been nuts about horses all my life.
 I am a retired Army veteran of 21 years.

 After retiring,I started a second career as an equine massage therapist.
 While I loved the work, it didn’t pay very well.
 After 16 years, my shoulders blew out-so now I don’t massage horses.
 However, I was probably among the best, so much so that I could-and sometimes had to-massage horses in the dark.

 My third career was solely for my pleasure: I went back to college to get my degree in biology.
 To quote my husband, “Like artists and musicians, I was born to be a biologist”.
 The degree was merely a formality.
 Being outdoors, observing and learning from the natural world, is where I am happiest.

 But as many of my fellow biologists can attest to, while there’s a gigantic amount of research and work that needs doing, no one is paying someone to be a biologist.

-Due to my economic status, I don’t currently own a horse.
+Due to my economic status (a nice way of saying poor), I don’t currently own a horse.
 However, I have a wonderful friend who allows me to be an “auntie” to her lovely gelding.
 This means I’m groom, treat feeder, ally, advocate and friend.
 I love that horse, and he tells me he loves me.